 In addition to the specification in equation (1) - which we refer to as the 'expanded mammography mandate' specification - we also estimate an 'any mammography mandate' specification that replaces the three policy variables (for baseline, biennial, and annual screening mandates) with a single policy variable that equals the share of the relevant reference window the woman is treated by Any Mammography Mandate.
-We also consider a 'scaled mammography mandate' specification that takes into account the fact that women who are eligible for biennial screenings are treated half as much a women who are eligible for annual screenings (which always includes 35-39 year olds only) are treated one fifth as much as women who are eligible for annual screenings.
-Thus, the Scaled Mammogram Mandate variable takes on a value of: one for women eligible for
+We also consider a 'scaled mammography mandate' specification that takes into account the fact that women who are eligible for biennial screenings are treated half as much a women who are eligible for annual screenings and the fact that women who are eligible for baseline screenings (which always includes 35-39 year olds only) are treated one fifth as much as women who are eligible for annual screenings.
+Thus, the Scaled Mammogram Mandate variable takes on a value of: one for women eligible for annual screenings; 0.5 for women eligible for biennial screenings; and 0.2 for women eligible for a baseline screening (all adjusted for the share of the relevant reference window accordingly).
+These two specifications (Any and Scaled) are otherwise identical to that reported in equation (1).

-&lt;sup>22 Note that there is the same issue with direct access laws as there is for the mandate variables with respect to how we treat 65-74 year old women; we follow the same decision rule as described above and code the direct access laws for the oldest women in our sample as equal to the same as for the younger women in the same state and year.
+21 Note that there is the same issue with direct access laws as there is for the mandate variables with respect to how we treat 65-74 year old women; we follow the same decision rule as described above and code the direct access laws for the oldest women in our sample as equal to the same as for the younger women in the same state and year.
 Results using the alternative assumption (i.e., that the mandate variable is set equal to zero for all 65-74 year old women) produced very similar results to the ones we present which code these older women as experiencing the mandates faced by women 50-64.
 These results are in Appendix Tables 2-9.
 We also note that due to explicit differences in the language of Colorado and Ohio statutes we treat 65 year olds in those two states the same as 64 (not 66) year olds with respect to policy coding choices.